muppet9010/Factorio-Railway-Tunnel/remotes.md

 - Event Attributes:
     - Tunnel Usage Entry Object Attributes for this tunnel usage.
     - action: the action that occured (STRING):
-        - StartApproaching: When the train is first detected as using the tunnel, the tunnel is reserved and an underground train created to force the approaching train to maintain its speed.
-In cases of a "FullyLeft" train reversing down the tunnel the "replacedtunnelUsageId" attribute will be populated.
-The old tunnel usage will have the "changeReason" attribute with a value of "ReversedAfterLeft" on its "Terminated" action event.
+        - startApproaching: When the train is first detected as using the tunnel, the tunnel is reserved and an underground train created to force the approaching train to maintain its speed.
+In cases of a "fullyLeft" train reversing down the tunnel the "replacedtunnelUsageId" attribute will be populated.
+The old tunnel usage will have the "changeReason" attribute with a value of "reversedAfterLeft" on its "terminated" action event.
-        - Terminated: The tunnel usage has been stopped and/or completed.
+        - terminated: The tunnel usage has been stopped and/or completed.
 The "changeReason" attribute will include the specific cause.
-        - ReversedDuringUse: Raised if while the train was using the tunnel something happened to cause the train to start to reverse back out.
+        - reversedDuringUse: Raised if while the train was using the tunnel something happened to cause the train to start to reverse back out.
 Will be raised for the new tunnel usage and include the "replacedtunnelUsageId" attribute with the old usage id in it.
 The "changeReason" attribute will include the specific cause.
-        - EnteringCarriageRemoved: Raised each time a carriage is removed from the train entering the tunnel.
+        - enteringCarriageRemoved: Raised each time a carriage is removed from the train entering the tunnel.
 Event occurs after the carriage is removed and so for the last carriage removal event the "enteringTrain" attribute will have a nil value as the train will entirely have gone.
-        - FullyEntered: Raised after the train has fully entered the tunnel.
-Occurs at the same point as the last "EnteringCarriageRemoved" action event.
+        - fullyEntered: Raised after the train has fully entered the tunnel.
+Occurs at the same point as the last "enteringCarriageRemoved" action event.
 Included for when simplier high level event tracking is desired, rather than per carriage.
-        - StartedLeaving: Raised when the train starts to leave and the first carriage for the "leavingTrain" has been placed.
+        - startedLeaving: Raised when the train starts to leave and the first carriage for the "leavingTrain" has been placed.
-        - LeavingCarriageAdded: Raised each time a carriage is added to the train leaving the tunnel.
+        - leavingCarriageAdded: Raised each time a carriage is added to the train leaving the tunnel.
 Happens after the carriage is added.
-        - FullyLeft: Raised when the train has fully left the tunnel, but is still using the portal & tracks at this time.
-When the train has finished with the portal and its tracks the "Terminated" action will be raised.
-Occurs at the same point as the last "LeavingCarriageAdded" action event.
+        - fullyLeft: Raised when the train has fully left the tunnel, but is still using the portal & tracks at this time.
+When the train has finished with the portal and its tracks the "terminated" action will be raised.
+Occurs at the same point as the last "leavingCarriageAdded" action event.
 Included for when simplier high level event tracking is desired, rather than per carriage.
     - changeReason: the cause of the change (STRING):
-        - ReversedAfterLeft: Raised for "Terminated" action.
-Occurs when a train has FullyLeft, but not released the tunnel and then reverses back down the tunnel.
-The new tunnel usage event for "StartApproaching" action will have the "replacedtunnelUsageId" attribute populated.
+        - reversedAfterLeft: Raised for "terminated" action.
+Occurs when a train has fullyLeft, but not released the tunnel and then reverses back down the tunnel.
+The new tunnel usage event for "startApproaching" action will have the "replacedtunnelUsageId" attribute populated.
 This old tunnel usage has completed with this event.
-        - AbortedApproach: Raised for "Terminated" action.
-Occurs when a train aborts its approach before it starts to enter the tunnel, but after it has reserved the tunnel and the "StartApproaching" action evet has been raised.
+        - abortedApproach: Raised for "terminated" action.
+Occurs when a train aborts its approach before it starts to enter the tunnel, but after it has reserved the tunnel and the "startApproaching" action evet has been raised.
-        - ForwardPathLost: Raised for "ReversedDuringUse" action.
+        - forwardPathLost: Raised for "reversedDuringUse" action.
 Is just to clarify why the train reversed during its use, in this case as the path out of the tunnel was lost and so the train had to reverse up the tunnel to reach its destination.
-        - CompletedTunnelUsage: Raised for "Terminated" action.
+        - completedTunnelUsage: Raised for "terminated" action.
 The train finished leaving the portal tracks and the tunnel has been unlocked ready for future use.
-This is the successful completed clarification on the "Terminated" action.
+This is the successful completed clarification on the "terminated" action.
     - replacedtunnelUsageId: Normally nil, unless an old tunnel usage has been replaced by this new tunnel usage for some reason.
 When this occurs the new tunnel usage event data includes the old tunnel usage id as this attributes value.
-With the old tunnel usage reporting "Terminated" action.
+With the old tunnel usage reporting "terminated" action.